Capstone Showcase

 07

-El Paso Electric Smart Peak Shaving System — Team 1
+Smart Peak Shaving and Virtual Grid Load Management System for Residential Demand Response — Team 1

 Industry